NCT Dream: 2016–2017: Debut and early years

-NCT Dream released their debut single "Chewing Gum" on August 24, 2016 and held their debut stage was on August 25 on M Countdown.
+NCT Dream released their debut single "Chewing Gum" on August 24, 2016, and held their debut stage on August 25 on M Countdown.
 The song peaked at number two on the Billboard World Digital Songs Sales chart and at number 23 on the Spotify Viral 50 chart upon release.
 The Korean and Mandarin versions of the song were later included in NCT Dream's first single album.

 On February 1, 2017, SM Entertainment announced NCT Dream's first single album, although member Jaemin would not participate in order to recover from his herniated disc injury.
 The group's single album The First was released on February 9 with lead single "My First and Last".
 The album debuted at number one on the Gaon Album Chart.
 The sub-unit had their comeback stage on M Countdown, performing "My First and Last" and the B-side track "Dunk Shot".
 On February 14, NCT Dream won first place on the hundredth episode of The Show, marking the first music show win for any NCT unit.

 In the same month, NCT Dream was appointed the official ambassadors for the 2017 FIFA U-20 World Cup, hosted in South Korea in the summer of 2017.
 On March 15, NCT Dream released the official song for the tournament, "Trigger the Fever", and performed it at different promotional events and at the opening ceremony of the U-20 World Cup.

 NCT Dream released their first EP, We Young, on August 17, 2017.
 The group's first promotional performance for the EP was held on M Countdown.
 We Young peaked at number three on the Billboard World Albums chart in September.

 NCT Dream released a Christmas single, "Joy", as part of the SM Station project on December 15, 2017.